 A facelift is one of the best counter-aging cosmetic surgical treatments.
-While individual results vary, many patients walk away from our Newport Beach plastic surgery clinic looking and feeling 10 years younger with a SMAS facelift.
+Many patients walk away looking and feeling 10 years younger with a SMAS facelift.
 The facial muscles are tightened and repositioned, along with skin that has become overly stretched, for a more youthful appearance.
 It is not enough to recreate firmness in the muscles and skin, though.
 Great care must be taken to ensure that the ability for adequate motion of the face is maintained, as well as the patient’s unique appearance.
 Too many alterations and the facelift will not look natural.
 A skilled surgeon with an aesthetic eye and gentle hand will be able to achieve the right, rested appearance.

 Facelift can be combined with a number of other cosmetic procedures to enhance the results of the rejuvenated appearance.
 Areas of the face that have lost volume can be injected will fillers or a fat transfer can be performed with fat cells from another location of the patient’s body, such as the abdomen, thighs, or knees.
 A browlift or blepharoplasty (eyelid surgery) is also commonly combined with a facelift to improve upon the upper region of the face.